GridSpace/grid-apps/notes.md

 # FDM - BELT

+* `B` when resize causes a part to move off-bed, move it back on
+* `B` grouped widgets get placed off in space
 * `B` layer retract broken?
 * `B` infill / thin-fill is generating tons of small linear segments
 * `B` finish supports for belt printing. add progress.